telerik/fiddler-everywhere-docs/knowledge-base/test-fiddler-network-access-on-macos.md

 ---
-title: Troubleshoot macOS Proxy Settings and Network Access
+title: Troubleshooting macOS Proxy Settings and Network Access
-description: Use a custom made Shell script to troubleshoot the network access of Fiddler Everywhere
+description: "Learn how to use a custom-made Shell script to troubleshoot the network access of the Fiddler Everywhere web-debugging client."
 type: how-to
 slug: fiddler-test-network-access-macos
 publish: true